Adobe-Marketing-Cloud/target-experience-templates/lightbox-exit-intent/readme.md

 * The subtitle should be under 80 characters.
 * The image asset should be about 400px wide and 500px tall
 * The CTA should be under 30 characters.
-* The decline text should be under 30 characters

 ### Resources
 * [Video](TBD) | Watch this video to see an end to end demonstration of this experience templtae in action.